Houston Aerial Lift Accident Attorneys

 - Instructions for the operation of the lift

 If an accident occurs while the lift is in use, or if workplace hazards are discovered in connection with the lift, then all operators must be retrained.
 Also, if a lift operator is asked to operate a lift that he is not familiar with, the OSHA requires that the operators retrain for that specific lift.
-The OSHA also requires that employers retrain any workers that they see operating an aerial lift unsafely or improperly.
+OSHA also requires that employers retrain any workers that they see operating an aerial lift unsafely or improperly.
 If you or another employee were not properly trained in how to operate the lift, your employer may be held liable for improper training.
-Don’t hesitate to contact Arnold & Itkin for investigative help.
+Don’t hesitate to contact us for help.

 Aerial Lift Accident FAQ

 What’s an Aerial Lift?

 An aerial lift is a vehicle-mounted platform that can move vertically and horizontally.
 Cherry pickers or bucket trucks are examples.
 When working at a height from an aerial lift, OSHA requires a “personal fall arrest” system for every worker.
 Despite that requirement, dozens of construction workers die from aerial lift accidents every year.

 How Often Does an Aerial Lift Need to Be Inspected?

 At minimum, aerial lifts must be inspected on an annual basis by a mechanic qualified to inspect that particular make and model.
 They must also be inspected if the aerial lift was bought from a previous owner, the lift has been in service for 3 months or 150 hours, or the lift has been out of service for 3 months.

 Who Can Be Held Accountable for an Aerial Lift Accident?